 This combination of speed and beauty Veloce offers is unique in the world of CPQ.

 You may be familiar with this scenario.
 You just spent 6-12 months developing your CPQ solution on top of your vendor’s CPQ platform.
 You are in your first release and surprised it took this long but relieved it’s finally out the door and available to your users.
 Now, without mentioning the myriad issues you are having with performance, functionality and adoption, you find there is another problem you did not anticipate: the system is rigid and fragile making it difficult to update or add new products.
 You were sold on the beautiful concept of “clicks not code” thinking how this will be easy.
 The reality, however, couldn’t be more different.

 At Veloce we’ve met with companies who are running top tier Gartner magic quadrant CPQ solutions and who are having big trouble adding new products to their CPQ system.
 We’re not talking about changing the system or adding new functionality or visualizations.
 We are talking about basic product updates and additions.

 Without going into the hows and whys of these common problems with system maintenance, we can explain how our system works better.

-First off, from our experience when companies are buying CPQ they simply do not look or do not look enough at the problem of system maintenance.
+First off, from our experience when companies are buying CPQ they simply do not look enough at the problem of system maintenance.
 They see the end result in slick product demos but may never see how the product was developed.
 The administration is the last thing vendors show.
 It’s a bit don’t ask, don’t show.
 So naturally companies are surprised when they find system maintenance becomes a pain point.